 I got asked by a Chilean last week if all Canadians have blonde hair and blue eyes like me.
 Chile is a country that is not very racially diverse, so when someone from another country visits, it’s usually noticeable and the fact that Canada is so racially diverse is not a well-known fact here.

 Some of my American friends asked me if people in Canada say the word “hoser” a lot.
 They don’t.
-I didn’t even know what that was until he asked.
+I didn’t even know what that was until someone asked me.
 Only Americans and people who watch How I Met Your Mother a lot say that about us.

 Ok I’ll admit it, this one I have used, but not very often and people don’t say it as often as you would think.